Q. What is the Pine River Sports Association, Ltd? (PRSA)

 A. No, we do not offer firearms for sale, use or rental.
 We also do not sell or provide ammunition of any type.

-Q. Do you sponsor competitions, shoots, or training sessions?
+Q. Does the PRSA sponsor competitions, shoots, or training sessions?

 A. Yes, refer to the “Programs” menu page for a description.
 We sponsor regular shooting competitions, and safety & marksmanship training for both adults and juniors (youth).
 We also schedule “as needed”, Wisconsin CCW permit and DNR Hunter Safety classes.

-Q. If I am interested in any of your programs how do I obtain more information?
+Q. If I am interested in any of the PRSA programs how do I obtain more information?

 A. You may initiate contact by using the “Contact Us” page of this website.
 After you submit your query someone will reply to you as soon as possible.
 You may use our email firstname.lastname@example.org to contact us directly.
 You may also contact any member, club officer, member of the Board of Directors, or shooting discipline director.
 They will forward your request to the proper person to provide an answer.

-Q. Is your facility accessible to and usable by individuals with physical limitations?
+Q. Is the PRSA facility accessible to and usable by individuals with physical limitations?

 A. YES, the building is wheelchair friendly and handicap parking is placarded.

 A. Most definitely!
 We do not discriminate on any basis.
-We encourage women to participate is all our activities.
+We encourage women to participate is all our training programs and other activities.
 Our membership is open to women, beginning at age 8 through age 18 as Junior members and as Adult members from age 19 on.
+We have an affiliation with “The Well Armed Women” regional chapter.

 Q. How do I join the Pine River Sports Association?